01) Intro & Searches

 Finally, we are developing a number of short Articles, to be found on the navigation bar on the left side of our home page and this Introduction.
 In these articles, we will offer some extended commentary on certain glyphs and writing patterns that we are identifying as we compile this database.
 All of the articles at present have been written by Stephanie Wood, but we are hoping to crowd source this part of the project with donated short articles by glyph experts.

 Our searching mechanisms will gradually be expanded with more advanced options.
 Currently, you may use the Quick Search window to enter a word in Nahuatl, English, or Spanish (although our Spanish offerings are slim at present).
 To see all of a given content type, such as all compound glyphs, please use the Advanced Search interface, click the "Type is" drop-down list, click on Compounds, and hit "Apply."
-You will be given pages of compound glyphs in alphabetical order.
-Follow this same process if you wish to see all the isolated Elements we have chosen to make, all Simplexes, all Attestations, etc. The Advanced Search also allows you to ask for exact matches to the string of letters you enter, or to request that those letters are contained within another word, start a word, or end a word.
+You will be given pages of compound glyphs for scrolling.
+Follow this same process if you wish to see all the isolated Elements we have chosen to make, all Simplexes, or all Notations.
+The Advanced Search also allows you to ask for exact matches to the string of letters you enter, or to request that those letters are contained within another word, start a word, or end a word in the case of glyph tities.
 That same drop-down list offers the opportunity to ask that all of more than one word you enter might be found in a given record.
 You can also choose a theme in our "cultural content" drop-down list, if you wish to see glyphs related to flowers or feathers, architecture or agriculture, to provide some examples.
-Once we have content from a greater range of manuscripts, you would be able to ask for glyphs from a certain manuscript in the list.
+Once we have content from a greater range of manuscripts, a request for a certain manuscript in the list will have improved funtionality.
 We are also experimenting now with searches by semantic types, syntax, and shapes.
 We hope to expand and improve this project if we are able to gain further funding.
 (SW)